-- 17.1.
-The Employee will be paid at the agreed salary step (pro rata) which will not be less than the rates specified in this Agreement. - 17.2.
-Remuneration will be paid fortnightly, direct credited into a bank account nominated by the Employee. - 17.3.
-In the event that employees relieve as a Registered, they will be paid their normal rate of pay and any applicable penal rates or allowances for that shift. - 17.4.
+- 18.1.
+The Employee will be paid at the agreed hourly rate (pro rata) which will not be less than the rates specified in this Agreement. - 18.2.
+Remuneration will be paid fortnightly, direct credited into a bank account nominated by the Employee. - 18.3.
+If employees relieve as a Registered Nurse, they will be paid their normal rate of pay and any applicable penal rates or allowances for that shift. - 18.4.
 Approval to relieve as a Registered Nurse outside of normal working hours must be obtained by Management prior to undertaking these duties.